OpenEnvironments/oe_bls/README.md

 Metropolitan Statistical Areas represent city geographies that may span both states and counties.
 The US Office of Management and Budget (OMB) defines 384 of these, but the BLS only uses a select two dozen largest cities.

+Survey participants sometimes respond with a singe purchase of two items.
+A person might purchase a shirt and some health items from a pharmacy.
+The BLS then needs to **allocate** the amount into separate variables.

+When selecting survey participants, the BLS uses stratified random sample.
+A simple random sample might have insufficient observations of race, age or family type.
+So, the BLS ensures a minimum occurrence of participants in these minority groups.
+This practice, however, means that the final collection does not reflect the total population distributions.
+The solution is to add a **weight** to each input that represents the number of households that the input represents.

 ## Code
 - *MSA* downloads and combines the MSA level spreadsheets, by region, with states as columns in each.